SMU Dedman Law Students Wishing to Request Reciprocity from Another ABA–Accredited Law School

 Dallas, TX 75275-0112

-Reciprocity is granted for three months, effective from the date of correspondence from our office approving your request.
-Requests to extend reciprocity will be (treated as new requests/granted at our office’s discretion).
+is granted for two consecutive months, effective from the date of correspondence from our office approving the request.

-Access to current job postings, handouts, career-search related books, directories and computers all of which are available in the Resource Center of the Office of Career Services.
+Reciprocity allows in-office access to current job postings, handouts, books related to career development and the job search, directories and computers all of which are available in the Resource Center of the Office of Career Services.